Text by Tina Gorjanc

 Hussain Almossawi is a CG artist, director, and product designer based in Brooklyn, New York.
 He is the Mossawi Studios founder, a multi-disciplinary studio working across different industries worldwide, including footwear, automotive, and tech.
-A significant part of their work has been working with world-famous companies such as Nike, Adidas, EA Sports, Ogilvy & Mather.
+Much of their work has been with world-famous companies such as Nike, Adidas, EA Sports, Ogilvy & Mather.

-As part of his design process, Almossawi challenges himself on evoking emotion throughout visual experiences by intersecting science, technology, and art.
+As part of his design process, Almossawi challenges himself to evoke emotion through visual experiences by intersecting science, technology and art.
 His projects examine and analyse forces, simulations, and patterns present in nature, which he brings to life through a digital medium.
-The results of his process to digitising nature sometimes break the boundaries of reality by hacking their “real-life” visual and performative capabilities.
+The results of his process of digitising nature sometimes break the boundaries of reality by hacking their “real-life” visual and performative capabilities.

 Hussain Almossawi is a frequent public speaker and has presented workshops and designs at events such as Saudi Design Week, Bike to the Future, Solidworks Conference in Bologna, and -ING Creatives Festival in Dubai.
 From 2018 to 2019, he was an adjunct professor at The New School.
 He taught Human factors and ergonomics and now serves as a member on the advisory panel for Pace University’s Lubin School of Business in New York on the Design Thinking Program.

 His most recent work, Project 365, is focused on evoking emotion through motion.
 This series of abstract, futuristic, and surreal-looking frames uncover hidden feelings when we look at or hear something in the non-digital world.
 By applying computer-generated re-simulating forces and object properties through directing, motioning, and curating the sequence of events, the digital objects and materials bend the physical rules and behaviours or their analogue versions.
 Through the different pieces, either still or in motion, Almossawi aims to elicit positive sentiments of calmness, happiness, fun, and joy.